awsdocs/amazon-guardduty-user-guide/doc_source/using-service-linked-roles.md

 A service\-linked role makes setting up GuardDuty easier because you don't have to manually add the necessary permissions\.
 GuardDuty defines the permissions of its service\-linked role, and unless the permissions are defined otherwise, only GuardDuty can assume the role\.
 The defined permissions include the trust policy and the permissions policy, and that permissions policy can't be attached to any other IAM entity\.

-GuardDuty supports using service\-linked roles in all of the regions where GuardDuty is available\.
+GuardDuty supports using service\-linked roles in all of the Regions where GuardDuty is available\.
 For more information, see [Regions and Endpoints](guardduty_regions.md)\.

-You can delete the GuardDuty service\-linked role only after first disabling GuardDuty in all regions where it is enabled\.
+You can delete the GuardDuty service\-linked role only after first disabling GuardDuty in all Regions where it is enabled\.
 This protects your GuardDuty resources because you can't inadvertently remove permission to access them\.

 For information about other services that support service\-linked roles, see [AWS Services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) in the *IAM User Guide* and look for the services that have **Yes **in the **Service\-Linked Role** column\.
 Choose a **Yes** with a link to view the service\-linked role documentation for that service\.